John Bercow announced he would resign as Speaker of the House of Commons at the end of October, after holding the position for a decade.

 His ideas include ensuring Prime Minister's Questions sticks to a 30-minute window, as well as calling colleagues "according to their relevance rather than their seniority" during debates.

-Sir Henry Bellingham has confirmed his candidacy and said the Commons "needs a change in style and tone".
+When he announced his candidacy, Sir Henry Bellingham said the Commons needed "a change in style and tone".

 The Conservative MP for North West Yorkshire told talkRADIO that if he was elected, he would look to bring back old ceremonies and traditions, including wearing a wig and gown to symbolise the importance of the office over the individual.

-He called the outgoing Mr Bercow an "outstanding Speaker in many ways" and a "champion of the backbencher".
+He called former Speaker Mr Bercow an "outstanding Speaker in many ways" and a "champion of the backbencher".

 The MP for Hackney South and Shoreditch said it was time for another female speaker.